yt-dlp/yt-dlp/README.md

 #### vikichannel
 * `video_types`: Types of videos to download - one or more of `episodes`, `movies`, `clips`, `trailers`

-NOTE: These options may be changed/removed in the future without concern for backward compatibility
+NOTE: These options may be changed/removed in the future without concern for backward compatibility.

 # PLUGINS